Dave864/rshell/README.md

 ####General Overview

 Runs similarly to the unix command ls.
-The program displays the contents fo the current directory or the contents of files and directoires passed in to the program through the command line.
+The program displays the contents for the current directory or the contents of files and directoires passed in to the program through the command line.
 Is also able to run the -l, -R, and -a flag functionalities when they are passed through the command line.